-This wonderful bar occupies the hallowed ground that began life as Dick’s Bar, when Brasserie Zédel was the Atlantic Bar & Grill and the great Dick Bradsell was the man behind the bar.
-Zédel has installed a great crew, both behind the bar and front of house.
+This wonderful bar occupies the hallowed ground that began life as Dick’s Bar, when Brasserie Zédel was the Atlantic Bar & Grill and the late, great Dick Bradsell was the man behind the bar.
+Zédel has installed a great crew, both behind the bar and front of house, though.
 And they’ve kept the beautiful art deco decor and the widely spaced tables, which are a major factor in keeping noise levels down even when the place is full.
 We love the brevity and simplicity of the cocktail list: just 18 drinks and most of them tried and tested classics.Read more

 When someone calls two people a ‘dream team’, the hype-detector lights up.
 But with Bar Termini, the DT moniker seems fitting.
 Bar Termini does two things: coffee and cocktails.
 Coffee is overseen by Marco Arrigo, head of quality for Illy, who has probably trained more baristas – and trained them rigorously – than anyone else in the UK.
 Cocktails are supervised by Tony Conigliaro, the alco-alchemist behind 69 Colebrooke Row and Zetter Town House, among others.
 Italian aperitivos and nightcaps are done very well indeed.Book now Read more